pkleymonov/my-first-github-repository/README.md

 Readme.md was just edited.
 Resolved conflict

-New line wqas added locally
+New line was added locally

+Added in feautre-second-test branch